Skip to Main Content

 • Make your search more specific.
 If you were researching food insecurity, try adding an element like food insecurity in Kansas City, or food insecurity for children.

 • Use filters and limits to remove search results that don't meet your needs.
 Many library search tools will let you eliminate sources that are too old, aren't in the format you want, or for other reasons.
-Watch the videos below to see how filters and limits work in the library catalog and in Proquest Research Library.
+Watch the videos below to see how filters and limits work in Proquest Research Library.
+Most other databases work in a similar way.

 You've found one or two good sources, but that's not enough.
 Here are some ways you can broaden your search: